domeengine/dome/docs/guides/use-dome.md

  * The message is printed out to a `DOME-log.out` file, placed in the same location as your `main.wren` file.
  * If possible, it also prints to `stdout`, but this is only visible on a terminal.

-For some, the OS dialog is quite obnoxious, so it can be disabled setting `Process.errorDialog` to `false`.
+For some, the OS dialog is obnoxious, so it can be disabled setting `Process.errorDialog` to `false`.